rudidude86/gura-lang.github.io/features/Flow-Control.md

 Actually, it's OK.
 An iterator created by a repeating function owns an environment in which the function has been called.
-In the above example, the reference to `n` is held in the returned iterator.
+In the above example, the variable `n` is owned by the returned iterator.

 You'll see more practical usage of this feature in [this](../articles/Script-to-Generate-Prime-Numbers.html).